 Talk to your family and friends about your business plan and its requirements.
-You need to make it clear if you want a loan from them or if you want investment funds.
-A loan may be the easiest for both parties in certain situations – you just pay it back over time, with interest.
+You need to clarify if you want a loan from them or if you want investment funds.
+In certain situations, a loan may be the easiest for both parties – you pay it back over time with interest.

 An investment means family or friends would hold a stake in your startup and share equal risks with you.
 However, with an investment, you might be able to get excess money upfront, and unlike a loan, you will not be paying it back in installments.
-Investors will only get money if your business becomes profitable.
-But don’t be informal or casual the way you generally approach your family members or friends.
-Do a proper pitch and let them know when they can expect to make their money back.
+Investors will only earn money if your business becomes profitable.
+But don’t be informal or casual in how you generally approach your family members or friends.
+Do a proper pitch and tell them when they can expect to make their money back.
 If they’re investors, explain the risks openly.

 3. Angel Investors

 An angel investor has the money, resources, and strong financial background to make a company successful.
-If an angel investor comes on board, he is likely to invest enough to barely any other investors required.
-They invest high in your business.
+If an angel investor comes on board, he will likely invest enough to barely any other investors required.
+So they invest high in your business.
 However, angel investors always expect a high return on their investment.
-And they won’t invest in just anything until and unless a powerful pitch doesn’t come from your side – the business case has to be airtight.
+And they won’t invest in anything until and unless a powerful pitch doesn’t come from your side – the business case has to be airtight.

 Angel investors invest their capital in a startup, especially when the business is just beginning.
 An angel’s investment will mean his shares in the company.
-Companies like Amazon and Apple both got their start by aligning with angel investors.
+Companies like Amazon and Apple started by aligning with angel investors.

-There are online resources available to find angel investors, such as the Angel Capital Association.
-The association lists angels by state.
+Online resources are available to find angel investors, such as the Angel Capital Association.
+In addition, the association lists angels by state.